diogonarciso/BISCAP/README.md

 * (iii) "user_manual" (included as supplementary material of article "3D Optical Coherence Tomography image processing in BISCAP: characterization of biofilm structure and properties" in XX)

-2 - Extract "examples"
+2 - Extract files "BISCAP_v2" and "examples"

-3 - Open "user_manual" for detailed instructions on how to use the software
+3 - Open "user_manual" for detailed instructions on how to load and use the software

 ## Support:
 If you have any trouble using the software or have any suggestions for improvements, please contact me at: